 Alina Benny is an Aura authority on internet security, identity theft, and fraud.
 She holds a bachelor's degree in Electronics Engineering from the Cochin University of Science and Technology and has nearly a decade in content research.
 Twitter: @heyabenny

-Whether you’re looking for love on an online dating site, shopping on Facebook marketplace, or applying for a job on LinkedIn, there’s always a risk that you’re getting scammed.
+Whether you’re active on an online dating site, shopping on Facebook Marketplace, or applying for a job on LinkedIn, there's always a risk of falling victim to a scam.

 But just how bad is it?

-Imposter scams — where fraudsters pretend to be someone they’re not — were the second most common type of fraud in 2021.
-Imposters made off with more than $2.2 million this year, according to the Federal Trade Commission (FTC) [*].
+Imposter scams — where fraudsters pretend to be someone they’re not — made for over 193,000 fraud reports as of the third quarter of 2023 [*].
+Imposters disappeared into the ether with $642.4 million in that period, according to the Federal Trade Commission (FTC).

 5 Common Ways Scammers Target You Online